-During yoga nidra our brain switches between alpha wave which is the state between awake and asleep, beta waves (awake) and theta waves (dreaming sleep), so don’t be surprised to hear your yoga neighbor snoring during some parts of the practice
+During yoga Nidra our brain switches between alpha wave (between awake and asleep), beta waves (awake), and theta waves (dreaming sleep).
+So, don’t be surprised to hear your yoga neighbor snoring during some parts of the practice